XanderID/LibYoutubeDetail/README.md

 // in this section there is no need try catch because if error will return null
 // Set the url or channel name
-$youtube->getDetailFromChannel("MulqiGaming64"); // If async on returned value is null
+$youtube->getDetailFromChannel("XanderID"); // If async on returned value is null
 // From Url
-$youtube->getDetailFromUrl("https://www.youtube.com/c/MulqiGaming64"); // If async on returned value is null
+$youtube->getDetailFromUrl("https://www.youtube.com/c/XanderID"); // If async on returned value is null

 // All data from information there are the number of subscribers, videos, avatar urls, banners and others.
 ```